acyc070/yquake2remaster/doc/010_index.md

-# Yamagi Quake II Documentation
+# Yamagi Quake II DocumentationKYADDD

 Welcome to the Yamagi Quake II documentation.
 Here is documented how Yamagi Quake II is installed and configured.
 Please make sure to read